 From the General Botha Old Boys Association Muster List

-Cadet with B & C, King, Bullard King, (on the old ‘King Robert’ tramping) Springbok thence Safmarine.
+Started as a Cadet with B & C, King, and Bullard King (serving on the old ‘King Robert’ tramp ship), then progressed to Springbok and subsequently Safmarine.

 Service Record